sampsyo/uwadvising/expectations.md

 * Maintain labs, software, and hardware for your group
 * Document your research, designs, code, and meetings
 * Be a TA, especially for niche subjects

+*Meetings:* Just as you can expect your advisor to meet with you face-to-face, you'll find that faculty also have expectations regarding meetings.
+* Prepare appropriately, otherwise reschedule
+* Show up on time
+* Attend all group meetings and relevant 590's
+* Meet on advisor's request, with reasonable notice
+* Save state between meetings

 ####Professional Development:
 You are in graduate school to become world-class researchers as well as well rounded potential faculty members.
 You're expected to: